Mark-Klocek/Mark-Klocek/README.md

 </p>

-## Projects

-- NASA API Explorer — lets users search and explore NASA’s image archive.
-(Will be expanding to other functionalities, this is a work in progress!)
-- Lead List Tool — scrapes and compiles filtered leads into a PostgreSQL database.
-- PetroTact — calculates optimal oil spill response strategies for coastal scenarios.

 I’ve had opportunities building data tools and internal apps for clients in environmental science and lead generation.
 Right now, I’m actively looking for full-time roles where I can keep learning, contribute meaningfully, and ship work that matters.

 ## Projects I’ve Built